 The Concurrent Enrollment Program (CEP) is a collaborative and innovative option designed for qualified nursing students at regionally accredited community colleges who are interested in earning their Bachelor of Science in Nursing (BSN) degree while simultaneously pursuing their associate degree in nursing.
 CEP students will be enrolled in their community college nursing courses and ASU's online RN to BSN courses concurrently.
-BSN courses taken at ASU will be delivered in an online format, except for CEP students at Eastern Arizona College (EAC) who will take their ASU coursework in a hybrid format.
+BSN courses taken at ASU will be delivered in an online format.